Salem Radio Network News Wednesday, October 22, 2025

 By Marianna Parraga

-HOUSTON (Reuters) -A long-awaited sale hearing expected to complete a U.S. court-organized auction of shares in the parent of Venezuela-owned U.S. refiner Citgo Petroleum is set to begin on Monday, with bidders and creditors locked in a bitter dispute over who should win.
+HOUSTON (Reuters) – A long-awaited sale hearing expected to complete a U.S. court-organized auction of shares in the parent of Venezuela-owned U.S. refiner Citgo Petroleum began on Monday, with bidders and creditors locked in a bitter dispute over who should win.

 At stake is the future of the seventh largest U.S. refiner, whose parent PDV Holding was found liable for the South American nation’s debt, opening the door for a total of 15 expropriated companies and defaulted bondholders to pursue its assets.